akshay-xp/travel-app/README.md

 # Travel app

 Hello!
-The app still under development!
+The app is still under development!

 take a look at the webiste here [travel-app](https://travel-app-six-flax.vercel.app/)